kstep/graphicsmagick/www/benchmarks.rst

 Strategy
 ========

-For this benchmark cycle, we used a completely different benchmark approach.
-Instead of testing single-shot performance with large uncompressed files, we focused on the ability to process many medium sized (1920x1080 pixels) images.
+Since the 1.2.X benchmark cycle, we used a completely different benchmark approach.
+Instead of testing single-shot performance with large uncompressed files, we focused on the ability to process many medium sized HD-resolution (1920x1080 pixels) images.
 In order to prevent disk I/O from being a factor, we used a small input image and tiled it to create a larger input image via the "tile:" coder.
 The processed image is sent to the "null:" coder so that file writes to a slow disk are also not a factor.
 Static executables are used and executed via full paths in order to minimize variability from the execution environment.
-In order to obtain accurate and useful timing, we used the bash shell to execute the command 20 times and see how long it took.
+In order to obtain accurate and useful timing, we used the bash shell to execute the command 40 times and see how long it took.
 This is a very simple benchmark approach which is quite representative of the performance that the typical user observes.

 This new benchmark reveals the following performance criteria: